jtgry/grayandco/content/_index.md

   subheading: Contact Us
 - template: block-feature-1
   heading: Our Services
-  subheading: What We Do
+  subheading: Design & Development
-  content: 'Here at <b>Gray & Co.</b>, we work with you throughout creating your entire
+  content: 'Here at <b>Gray & Co.</b> we work with you throughout creating your entire
     digital presence.
 We provide the end to end experience, from branding, logo, social media, photography, web design,  e-commerce, and much more to convey the right story to the right people for your business. '